Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 And for the gateway to genealogy web links, specifically DNA links, see Cyndi's List - DNA.

 The project administrator and webmaster is yours truly, Diana Gale Matthiesen.
 I am a volunteer and receive no financial remuneration of any kind from FamilyTreeDNA.
 I'm a retired zoologist / paleontologist, and genealogy is my hobby.
-I descend from Benjamin CORBIN of Baltimore Co., MD; and I daughtered out when Sarah E. CORBIN married George Washington STRAUB.
-George & Sarah were my mother's paternal grandparents.
+I descend from Benjamin CORBIN of Baltimore Co., MD; George & Sarah (CORBIN) STRAUB, of Marion Co., OH, were my mother's paternal grandparents, where we daughtered out with Sarah.

 Contact Home